kston83/cvss-te/README.md

 3. **Communicate risk** to stakeholders with more nuanced threat information
 4. **Compare threat levels** across different types of vulnerabilities using a standardized approach

+## Example Interpretations

-### Example Interpretation
+### Example 1: Reducing Noise
 A vulnerability with:
+- CVSS Base Score: 9.1 (Critical)
+- CVSS-BT Score: 7.3 (High) - Reduced due to only proof-of-concept exploits
+- CVSS-VT Score: 6.8 (Medium) - Further reduced due to low-quality exploits and no threat intelligence signals

+This demonstrates how CVSS-VT helps reduce false positives by appropriately downgrading vulnerabilities that appear severe but lack real-world exploitation evidence.

+### Example 2: Highlighting True Threats
+A vulnerability with:
 - CVSS Base Score: 7.5 (High)
-- CVSS-BT Score: 6.5 (Adjusted based on exploit maturity)
+- CVSS-BT Score: 6.5 (Medium) - Standard temporal adjustment
-- CVSS-VT Score: 8.3 (High)
+- CVSS-VT Score: 8.3 (High) - Elevated due to high-quality exploits, inclusion in KEV catalogs, and high EPSS score

-This indicates that while the base severity is High, and temporal factors would typically reduce its practical severity, the additional threat intelligence suggests this is still a High-priority vulnerability due to factors like high-quality exploit availability, inclusion in KEV catalogs, or high EPSS prediction.
+This shows how CVSS-VT can identify truly concerning vulnerabilities that might be underrepresented by standard scoring approaches.

+### Example 3: Clarifying Risk Levels
+A vulnerability with:
+- CVSS Base Score: 5.5 (Medium)
+- CVSS-BT Score: 5.5 (Medium) - No change with standard temporal factors
+- CVSS-VT Score: 7.8 (High) - Significantly elevated due to active exploitation in the wild

+This highlights vulnerabilities that might be overlooked due to moderate base scores but represent significant real-world threats.

 ## Caveats and Considerations